timcom-pro/tonwiki/README.md

 **Active Participants**:
 Authors, Translators, Editors, Administrators from TON Community

+**Milestones**
+1) Introductory.
+November 15 - December 31, 2023 (setting up tools, community involvement, writing the first 60-80 texts, jury voting test)
+2) Intensive.
+January 1 - December 31, 2024 (community expansion, active writing of texts on existing components of the ecosystem - up to 1000 texts)
+3) Mature.
+Starting from 2025.
+Writing texts about newly emerging components.
+By this time Wiki will gain weight and popularity and will be able to become a more financially independent product

 **Estimated number of language sections**:
 10-25.
 Each language section will be implemented on a separate subdomain like *en.tonwiki.space* with language switching in the left side menu
 ![ML1](https://github.com/timcom-pro/tonwiki/assets/115406028/347f659e-e330-4f55-a8a3-b38df815b7c3)